intermine/intermine-report-widgets/README.md

 * Cache resources by, for example, not packaging resources on the fly but doing so on service startup.
 Then, say the latest modification date.
 * Allow the use of [LESS](http://lesscss.org/) instead of CSS.
+* Allow the use of other templating languages.
 * Check for the presence of `Displayer.prototype.render` and `Displayer.prototype.initialize` in the compiled *presenter*.
 * Validate that callbacks are valid JavaScript identifiers.
 Should not be needed as we will use API loader and generate these automagically.
 * Provide a signature in the generated output describing the title, author etc for the widget in question.